Electron scattering: Compton scattering

 a paper in the Physical Review explaining the phenomenon: A quantum theory of the scattering of X-rays by light elements.
 The Compton effect can be understood as high-energy photons scattering in-elastically off individual electrons, when the incoming photon gives part of its energy to the electron, then the scattered photon has lower energy and lower frequency and longer wavelength according to the Planck relation:

-which gives the energy E of the photon in terms of frequency f or ν, and Planck's constant h (6.626×10^-34 J.s = 4.136×10^-15 eV⋅s).
+which gives the energy E of the photon in terms of frequency f or ν, and the Planck constant h (6.626×10^-34 J.s = 4.136×10^-15 eV⋅s).

 The wavelength change in such scattering depends only upon the angle of scattering for a given target particle.

-This was an important discovery during the 1920s when the particle (photon) nature of light suggested by the Photoelectric effect was still being debated, the Compton experiment gave clear and independent evidence of particle-like behavior.
+This was an important discovery during the 1920s when the particle (photon) nature of light suggested by the photoelectric effect was still being debated, the Compton experiment gave clear and independent evidence of particle-like behavior.

 The formula describing the Compton shift in the wavelength due to scattering is given by:

-where λf is the final wavelength of the photon after scattering, λi is the initial wavelength of the photon before scattering, h is Planck's constant, me is the rest mass of the electron, c is the speed of light and θ is the scattering angle of the photon.
+where λf is the final wavelength of the photon after scattering, λi is the initial wavelength of the photon before scattering, h is the Planck constant, me is the rest mass of the electron, c is the speed of light and θ is the scattering angle of the photon.

-The coefficient of (1 - cos θ) is known as the Compton wavelength, but is in fact a proportionality constant for the wavelength shift.
-The collision causes the photon wavelength to increase by somewhere between 0 (for a scattering angle of 0°) and twice the Compton wavelength (for a scattering angle of 180°).Thomson scattering is the classical elastic quantitative interpretation of the scattering process, and this can be seen to happen with lower, mid-energy, photons.
-The classical theory of an electromagnetic wave scattered by charged particles, cannot explain low intensity shifts in wavelength.Inverse Compton scattering takes place when the electron is moving, and has sufficient kinetic energy compared to the photon.
+The coefficient of (1 − cos θ) is known as the Compton wavelength, but is in fact a proportionality constant for the wavelength shift.
+The collision causes the photon wavelength to increase by somewhere between 0 (for a scattering angle of 0°) and twice the Compton wavelength (for a scattering angle of 180°).

+Thomson scattering is the classical elastic quantitative interpretation of the scattering process, and this can be seen to happen with lower, mid-energy, photons.
+The classical theory of an electromagnetic wave scattered by charged particles, cannot explain low intensity shifts in wavelength.

+Inverse Compton scattering takes place when the electron is moving, and has sufficient kinetic energy compared to the photon.
 In this case net energy may be transferred from the electron to the photon.
 The inverse Compton effect is seen in astrophysics when a low energy photon (e.g. of the cosmic microwave background) bounces off a high energy (relativistic) electron.
 Such electrons are produced in supernovae and active galactic nuclei.